Running a developer community

 [00:00:00] Michaela: Hello, and welcome to the software engineering unlocked podcast.
 I'm your host, Dr. Michaela.
 And today I have the pleasure to talk to Bekah Hawrot Weigel, a web developer and creator of the virtual coffee developer community.

-But before I start, let me tell you about an amazing startup that is sponsoring today’s episode: Codiga.
+But before I start, let me tell you about an amazing startup that is sponsoring today's podcast: Codiga.

 Codiga is a code analysis platform that automates the boring part of code reviews and lets you merge with confidence on GitHub, GitLab and Bitbucket.
 I've worked with Codiga for around one year now and I really love how it guides me in discovering and improving, well, the not so nice parts of my codebase.